CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-03b3-REST-Ex2.md

     That looks better!
 Notice the authorization token at the beginning of the response, the JSON-formatted response body text containing a list and details of network devices, and the final HTTP response status code `200 OK`.

-    Parsing and formatting JSON for human readability is outside the scope of this lab.
+    Parsing and formatting JSON for human readability is outside the scope of this lab, but you should get a sense of the detailed data that is available to you programmatically through Cisco DNA Center.

-9. Run the `dnac-get-hosts.py` Python script with the `python dnac-get-hosts.py` command (output truncated for brevity):
+9. Run the `dnac-get-hosts.py` Python script with the `python dnac-get-hosts.py` command, for example (output truncated for brevity):

     ```
     (pythonenv) $ python dnac-get-devices.py